 "The high level of reclamation you have accomplished through the operation of this mine is a model for others in the coal industry to follow," Surface Mining Acting Director Glenda Owens stated in a letter informing BHP Billiton of the national recognition, which will be presented in October in Washington, D.C.

-The La Plata Mine was closed in 2002 after 16 years of surface coal development that generated about 42 million tons of coal for use at the San Juan Generating
+The La Plata Mine was closed in 2002 after 16 years of surface coal development that generated about 42 million tons of coal for use at the San Juan Generating Station.
+But the 1,700 acres of dirt pulled from the ground before workers reached coal layers had to be returned.

 The six-year reconstruction project was completed in November 2008.